euske/fgyama/docs/minimal-requirements.md

-# Minimal Requirements for processing Java 8 source code.
+# Minimal Requirements for Processing Java 8 Source Code...

-Here are a list of classes that you have to load to just get started (to define Object, Class and String) in Java 8...
+Here are a list of classes in Java 8 that you have to load to just get started (to define basic stuff like `Object`, `Class` and `String`) ...

-These classes are stored in rt.jar.
+These classes are stored in `rt.jar`.

 ```
 Ljava/lang/Object;